-There are indeed certain reductions in disclosure requirements under IFRS for SMEs vis-à-vis full IFRS, but these are relatively minor and alone would not drive a decision to adopt this standard.
-Furthermore, key stakeholders, such as banks, often prescribe supplemental disclosures (e.g., major contracts, compensation agreements), which transcend what is required under IFRS, and this would likely continue to be true under IFRS for SMEs.
+There are certain reductions in disclosure requirements under IFRS for SMEs compared to full IFRS, but these are relatively minor and alone would not drive a decision to adopt the standard.
+Furthermore, key stakeholders, such as banks, often prescribe supplemental disclosures (e.g., major contracts, compensation agreements), which exceed what is required under IFRS, and this would be likely to continue to be true under IFRS for SMEs.